-There are four main ways that we can achieve this deeper self-connection.
+There are four main ways we can achieve this:

 “Exercise,” says John Ratey, psychiatrist at Harvard Medical School, “is the single best thing you can do for your brain in terms of mood, memory, and learning.
 Even 10 minutes of activity changes your brain.”